-Located deep in the heart of the Channel Country, this region is one of the more remote shires with an area of 31,974 square kilometres in far Western Queensland, incorporating the townships of Jundah, Stonehenge and Windorah.
-The Barcoo Shire is the 9th largest council in Queensland and is approximately the size of Tasmania.
-The main industries are beef, oil, wool, opal, tourism and macroped harvesting.
+Located in Far West Queensland, in the heart of the Channel Country, Barcoo region is one of the more remote shires with an area of 61,974 square kilometres in far Western Queensland, incorporating the townships of Jundah, Stonehenge and Windorah.